-'Canter' (ii) was a British operation by elements of Major General J. S. Nichols’s 50th Division and Major General D. N. Wimberley’s 51st Division of Lieutenant General Sir Oliver Leese’s XXX Corps in General Sir Bernard Montgomery’s 8th Army to secure an initial breakthrough of the Axis positions in the Mareth Line at the south-eastern corner of Tunisia (16/22 March 1943).
+'Canter' (ii) was a British operation by elements of Major General J. S. Nichols’s 50th Division and Major General D. N. Wimberley’s 51st Division of Lieutenant General Sir Oliver Leese’s XXX Corps in General Sir Bernard Montgomery’s 8th Army to secure an initial breakthrough of the Axis positions in the 'Ligne Mareth' at the south-eastern corner of Tunisia (16/22 March 1943).

 Central Tunisia is dominated geographically by the eastern end of the Atlas mountains, while the northern and southern portions are largely flat.
 The primary feature in the south is the Matmâta hills, a range running north/south essentially parallel to the eastern coast on the Mediterranean Sea. to the west of the hills, the land is inhospitable desert, making the region between the hills and the coast the only easily navigable approach to the settled areas of the north.
 A smaller line of hills runs east/west along the northern edge of the Matmâta range, complicating this approach still further.
 There is a small gap between the two ranges, the Tebaga Gap, at the extreme northern exit of the Matmâta hills.

-The Mareth Line is general followed the Wadi Zigzaou for 22 miles (35 km) inland from the sea to the Matmâta hills, crossing the coastal road.
-The wadi provided a natural defence line, with steep banks some 70 ft (21 m) high in places, and the Mareth Line was often conceded to be the most difficult military defence line in North Africa.
+The 'Ligne Mareth' in general followed the Wadi Zigzaou for 22 miles (35 km) inland from the sea to the Matmâta hills, crossing the coastal road.
+The wadi provided a natural defence line, with steep banks some 70 ft (21 m) high in places, and the 'Ligne Mareth' was often conceded to be the most difficult military defence line in North Africa.
 The French view was that the hills were sufficiently impassable to discount any attempt to outflank on the landward side, a fact which was later disproved in 'Supercharge II'.

-Although constructed to counter a possible Italian incursion into Tunisia, the Mareth Line played no part in the Franco-Italian war of June 1940 as the North African theatre remained relatively peaceful.
-After the fall of France, the Mareth Line was formally demilitarised by a joint Italo-German commission.
-Then, after the Axis defeat in the 2nd Battle of El Alamein during November of 1942, the Germans began to remilitarise and refurbish the Mareth Line for use as the British 8th Army moved to the west in pursuit of the Deutsch-Italienische Panzerarmee at it retired toward and then into Tunisia.
+Although constructed to counter a possible Italian incursion into Tunisia, the 'Ligne Mareth' played no part in the Franco-Italian war of June 1940 as the North African theatre remained relatively peaceful.
+After the fall of France, the 'Ligne Mareth' was formally demilitarised by a joint Italo-German commission.
+Then, after the Axis defeat in the '2nd Battle of El Alamein' during November 1942, the Germans began to remilitarise and refurbish the 'Ligne Mareth' for use as the British 8th Army moved to the west in pursuit of the Deutsch-Italienische Panzerarmee at it retired toward and then into Tunisia.
 By March 1943 more than 62 miles (100 km) of barbed wire entanglements had been laid, as well as 100,000 anti-tank mines and 70,000 anti-personnel mines.
 In addition, the bunkers had been reinforced with additional concrete and rearmed with anti-tank and anti-aircraft guns.

 After the British success at El Alamein, the German and Italian forces had conducted a fighting retreat across northern Libya and into Tunisia.
 Montgomery’s 8th Army paused at Medenine to prepare for the difficult assault on the Mareth Line and the Italian 1st Army attempted a pre-emptive attack in 'Capri'.
-When this failed, the Axis troops withdrew to the Mareth Line and awaited the British attack.
+When this failed, the Axis troops withdrew to the 'Ligne Mareth' and awaited the British attack.

-The Axis defence of the Mareth Line was centred on Generale di Divisione Nino Sozzani’s 136a Divisione motorizzata 'Giovani Fascisti', Generale di Divisione Francesco La Ferla’s 101a Divisione motorizzata 'Trieste' and Generalleutnant Theodor Graf von Sponeck’s 90th leichte Afrikadivision of Generale di Corpo d’Armata Taddeo Orlando’s XX Corps and, to its south, Generale di Brigata Gavino Pizzolato’s 80th Divisione aviotrasportabili 'La Spezia', Generale di Divisione Giuseppe Falugi’s 16th Divisione motorizzata 'Pistoia' and General Kurt Freiherr von Liebenstein’s 164th leichte Afrikadivision of Generale di Corpo d’Armata Paulo Berardi’s XXI Corps.
+The Axis defence of the 'Ligne Mareth' was centred on Generale di Divisione Nino Sozzani’s 136a Divisione motorizzata 'Giovani Fascisti', Generale di Divisione Francesco La Ferla’s 101a Divisione motorizzata 'Trieste' and Generalleutnant Theodor Graf von Sponeck’s 90th leichte Afrikadivision of Generale di Corpo d’Armata Taddeo Orlando’s XX Corps and, to its south, Generale di Brigata Gavino Pizzolato’s 80th Divisione aviotrasportabili 'La Spezia', Generale di Divisione Giuseppe Falugi’s 16th Divisione motorizzata 'Pistoia' and Generalmajor Kurt Freiherr von Liebenstein’s 164th leichte Afrikadivision of Generale di Corpo d’Armata Paulo Berardi’s XXI Corps.
 In reserve was Generalleutnant Willibald Borowitz’s 15th Panzerdivision.

 Both of these corps were part of Generale d’Armata Giovanni Messe’s Italian 1a Armata (latterly the Deutsch-Italienische Panzerarmee commanded by Generalmajor Karl Bülowius, who had followed Generalfeldmarschall Erwin Rommel in command on 17 February).
 The Italian 1a Armata was a formation of Heeresgruppe 'Afrika', which had been created on 22 February under the command of Rommel to control the Tunisian operations of the Italian 1a Armata and General Gustav von Vaerst’s 5th Panzerarmee.

-With the semi-favourable conclusion of his operations in central Tunisia against the forces of Lieutenant General K. A. N. Anderson’s Allied 1st Army in and around the Kasserine Pass, Rommel was able to turn the 1st Army back toward the east, where the 8th Army was approaching the Mareth Line defences and would inevitably attempt to break through these to link with the Allied 1st Army.
+With the semi-favourable conclusion of his operations in central Tunisia against the forces of Lieutenant General K. A. N. Anderson’s Allied 1st Army in and around the Kasserine Pass, Rommel was able to turn the 1st Army back toward the east, where the 8th Army was approaching the 'Ligne Mareth' defences and would inevitably attempt to break through these to link with the Allied 1st Army.